 Setting up a website for your business is more than buying a domain, setting up hosting and building a few pages.
 You also need to develop a website strategy that guides the direction, purpose and planning of your new site.

 Follow the steps in this post to develop a website strategy for your business.
-Then, get to work on updating your existing site or planning your new website.
+Also, once you have a good website strategy in place, check out our guide on how to make a website in 5 easy steps.
 Use GoDaddy’s Website Builder to launch a new website today.